juliarcha/putty-ssh-auth-docs/tutorial.md

-# How to set up SSH Key Authentication in PuTTY
+# How to set up SSH key authentication in PuTTY

 > * [Requirements](#requirements)
 > * [Step 1: Generating a key pair with PuTTY Key Generator](#step-1-generating-a-key-pair-with-putty-key-generator)